AUM-Software-And-Development/operating_system_a/README.md

 Step 5:

-    If you choose to use the auto-run command "e" in step 4, you must ensure the emulator is properly linked to the batch script.
+    If you choose to use the auto run command "e" in step 4, you must ensure the emulator is properly linked to the batch script.
     Do this by either configuring the Bochs source file to find the working directory (or leave it as is from the migration the batch script does for you).
     Run the output "Booting\OperatingSystem.bin" binary as a 1.2 inch floppy in your emulator.